 Many civilians are now heading to the countryside crossing through the bush of Omilling by footing from Juba.
 These civilians are fleeing for a fear that a full scale civil war might break out any time.
 We are facing pressure, and it is a dire situation for the village clinic at this time.
 I'm not sure how we can ease a pressure of this influx if we don't get help, said Edward, healthcare volunteer.
 A week ago, it was bad in Juba, now the situation has calm down.
 We treat 50 fleeing patients a day at Omilling village clinic before they journey to their villages.

 We are asking you to support the fleeing people with essential medicines, specially the children.

-Thanks for your recent generous gift to Stop Cook stoves from Killing in South Sudan.
+Thanks for recent generous gift to Stop Moms from Dying in childbirth project.

 Only days ago an alleged coup in South Sudan has left hundreds dead, and many in the region concerned for what the coming days may bring for the world’s youngest country.